Stephen Strange (Marvel Cinematic Universe): Characterization

 In his first feature-length appearance in the MCU, Dr. Strange is a neurosurgeon who, after a car crash that led to a journey of healing, discovers the hidden world of magic and alternate dimensions.
 Cumberbatch described Strange as arrogant, with the film "about him going from a place where he thinks he knows it all to realizing he knows nothing."
 He compared the character to the version of Sherlock Holmes that he portrays in Sherlock, calling both characters "intelligent" and having "smatterings of the same colors".
 The film's mysticism resonated with Cumberbatch, for whom spirituality has been important since he spent his gap year teaching English at a Tibetan Buddhist monastery in Darjeeling, India.
 Strange's abilities in the film include casting spells with "tongue-twisty fun names", creating mandalas of light for shields and weapons, and creating portals for quick travel around the world.
 Strange is also aided by a Cloak of Levitation for flight, and the Eye of Agamotto, a relic containing an Infinity Stone that can manipulate time.
 Cumberbatch took great care in defining the physical movements and gestures for the spells, knowing that they would be noted and studied by fans.
 He described these gestures as "balletic" and "very dynamic", and received help with finger-tutting movements from dancer JayFunk.

 Later, Strange has become a Master of the Mystic Arts.
 Markus and McFeely described Strange in Infinity War as "[ending] up being the reasonable adult in the room" with the "widest perspective available".
 Aaron Lazar served as Cumberbatch's stand-in until the latter completed filming on The Current War (2017).
-At that point, Cumberbatch re-shot scenes where his face needed to be seen.
 Julian "JayFunk" Daniels once again assisted Cumberbatch with his finger-tutting movements.

 In Doctor Strange in the Multiverse of Madness, writer Michael Waldron compared Strange to Indiana Jones as a hero who can "take a punch", but with the intellect of chef Anthony Bourdain, and added that he is a "great adventure hero you just like to watch kick ass".
 Waldron hoped to explore what effect the events Strange has gone through in his previous MCU appearances would have on him.
-Cumberbatch also portrays three alternate versions of the character: a seemingly heroic incarnation based on the version of the character from the 2011 Defenders comic book series; the former Sorcerer Supreme of Earth-838 who founded the Illuminati; and a version who has been corrupted by the Darkhold.
+Cumberbatch also portrays three alternate versions of the character: a seemingly heroic incarnation from Earth-617 based on the version of the character from the 2011 Defenders comic book series; the former Sorcerer Supreme of Earth-838 who founded the Illuminati; and a version who has been corrupted by the Darkhold.